This Pioneer CT-A7X three-head cassette deck service and repair is a story I hope you’ll enjoy as much as I enjoyed bringing this deck back to life!

 Put simply, if you are chasing a high-performance cassette deck that’s easy to operate, has flawlessly smooth operation and great looks, look no further than the Pioneer CT-A7X.
 For the sensible money these decks are selling for, despite the cassette reinvigoration, you really can’t go wrong with what is a simple yet premium cassette deck.

-If you’d like your Pioneer CT-A7X, CT-A9X or any other decent cassette deck serviced, this is something we do and enjoy, albeit in limited numbers.
+If you’d like your Pioneer CT-A7X, CT-A9X or any other decent cassette deck serviced, this is something I still do, albeit in limited numbers.
+Get in touch if you’d like to discuss your cassette deck.

 Pioneer CT-A7X